barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 * Set a fixed seed for randomization on the command line or by exporting the variable `ANTS_RANDOM_SEED`.

-* Disable multi-threading if using global metrics such as mutual information.
+* Disable multi-threading if using mutual information.

 These two steps should provide reproducibility at the cost of increased computation time.